CarSerapio/CarSerapio/README.md

 - ⚡ Fun fact: ...
 -->

 My name is Caroline Serapio (she/her), a first year Computer Science student at McMaster University in Hamilton, Ontario.
-I have experience coding in the following languages:
+I have experience coding in the following languages, not limited to:

 * HTML
 * CSS